pimcore/pimcore/doc/Development_Documentation/19_Development_Tools_and_Details/11_Console_CLI.md

 ##### `--maintenance-mode`
 The console application implicitly adds the `--maintenance-mode` option to all commands.
-Which this option set, Pimcore is set into maintenance mode while that command is executed.
+With this option set, Pimcore is set into maintenance mode while that command is executed.

 ##### `dump()` and `dumpVerbose()`
 Better `var_dump` through [`VarDumper`](https://symfony.com/doc/5.2/components/var_dumper/introduction.html).